celery/celery/docs/userguide/extending.rst

 Celery recognizes ``celery.commands`` entry-points to install additional subcommands, where the value of the entry-point must point to a valid subclass of :class:`celery.bin.base.Command`.
-Sadly there is limited documentation, but you can find inspiration from the various commands in the :mod:`celery.bin` package.
+There is limited documentation, unfortunately, but you can find inspiration from the various commands in the :mod:`celery.bin` package.

 This is how the Flower_ monitoring extension adds the :program:`celery flower` command,